kitty-catt/bc-full/README.md

     bash scripts/setup.sh

-When the script is run, then it will install the pipeline and the foundational databases and load them.
+When the script is run, then it will install:
+1. the pipeline
+2. the foundational databases and load them (it will take about 1 or 2 minutes until the database is ready).
+3. create an apache httpd server called the silver platter where reports are stored of maven site scan, and jmeter runs.

+Make a user to access the silver platter:

+    bash tools/httpd/provide_access.sh

 # 3 Lets GO!